UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 <choice id="2" >
 <opt text="<code>str</code>">

-This data structure fits the first two statements but a string contain characters of all type `str`.
+This data structure fits the first two statements but a string contains characters of all type `str`.

 </opt>